dan-damit/Scripts-and-Snippets/PowerShell/Purge-ComplianceSearch/PurviewTools/README.md

 A PowerShell module for purging compliance search results.
 Run the main execution script in the PurviewTools folder.
-- All comments are in the original script one dir up.
+- All in-line comments are in the original script one dir up.

 ## Overview